muhmi/c64-anim-tool/README.md

                         Write color memory to background color between different animation source files --color-animation COLOR_ANIMATION
-                        Generate code to animate color data based on first frame of this .c file --color-animation-palette COLOR_ANIMATION_PALETTE
+                        Generate code to animate color data based on first frame of this .c file --color-animation-slowdown COLOR_ANIMATION_SLOWDOWN
+                        Slowdown color animation
+  --color-anim-min-seq-len COLOR_ANIM_MIN_SEQ_LEN
+                        Minimum amount of consequent offsets to merge to a loop for color animation generated code --color-anim-max-seq-len COLOR_ANIM_MAX_SEQ_LEN
+                        Max amount of consequent offsets to merge to a loop for color animation generated code --color-animation-palette COLOR_ANIMATION_PALETTE
                         Read color palette from a file for the color animation (if a file is given its assumed to be an image with first row being the palette)
   --music MUSIC         Include given file as music to test.prg, invalid file name leads to music being ignored.